 In December 2021, she earned her Juris Doctor degree from the University of Richmond School of Law.
 Upon graduation, Alyssa was awarded a Certificate of Concentration in Family Law from the “National Center for Family Law”; and was awarded the Pro Bono Certificate from the “Harry L. Carrico Center for Pro Bono and Public Service” for her 180+ hours of law-related volunteer service work.

-When she is not advocating for her clients, Alyssa spends her free time watching football or basketball with her boyfriend and their two dogs, Sadie and Rambo.
+When she is not advocating for our clients, Alyssa spends her free time watching football or basketball with her fiancé and their two dogs, Sadie and Rambo.
 Outside the office, you can usually find her exploring Richmond’s many festivals and events, playing co-ed slow pitch softball, or spending quality time with her friends and family.

 Please reach out to Geoff McDonald & Associates, P.C., to speak with Alyssa about help with your personal injury claim today.